Curriculum vitae - Projects & Research Interests - Publications - Fundings - Software tools - Students - Misc

-In 2010, I initiated the CYTOMINE research project which lead to the development of the CYTOMINE open-source software platform (Marée et al., Bioinformatics 2016), a "Google/OpenStreet Maps"-like rich internet application for remote visualization, annotation and automated analysis of high-resolution, multi-gigapixels images.
+In 2010, I initiated the CYTOMINE research project which lead to the development of the CYTOMINE open-source software platform (Marée et al., Bioinformatics 2016; Rubens et al., 2019).

-It is now used in various domains (including digital pathology, large-scale microscopy, and other fields) by various entities around the world.
+It is now actively used in various domains (including digital pathology, large-scale microscopy, and other fields) by various entities around the world.

+Since 2003 we develop general-purpose methods for the recognition of various types of images that share some visual regularities, without relying on too strong assumptions about patterns to recognize and acquisition conditions, and without having to rely on domain experts to design specific features.
 This book chapter (2013) summarizes our previous work where we combined ensemble of randomized decision trees with random extraction of subwindows (square patches) described by their raw pixel values.
 To assess versatility of our methods, we often perform large-scale empirical studies e.g. in Pattern Recognition Letters (2016) for image classification, or Nature Scientific Reports (2018) in for interest point (landmark) detection.
-More recently, we are trying to combine ideas from tree-based methods with deep learning methods, see e.g. our CVPR-CVMI paper (2018).
+More recently, we are trying to combine ideas from tree-based methods, deep learning methods, and transfer learning approaches, see e.g. our papers in CVPR-CVMI (2018) and IEEE-JBHI (2020).
 Since 2016 these algorithms are integrated into the aforementioned CYTOMINE open-source software.